rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Everything-We-Know-Thus-Far.md

 > I recall!

-I needed a bit of science with my Freud (the great fraud!) whom I can't put down for long and now I see [Loren Eiseley](https://en.wikipedia.org/wiki/Loren_Eiseley) jump about my mind.
+I needed a bit of science with my Freud (the great fraud!
+A hustler with schemes) whom I can't put down for long and now I see [Loren Eiseley](https://en.wikipedia.org/wiki/Loren_Eiseley) jump about my mind.
 More on him soon.

 I was waiting for Knoll to acknowledge Gould and he does at some point but I do recall that he takes his sweet ass time doing so (p.
 133) but every man wants to be somebody so I get it.
 I marvel at these deep minds sometimes.
-We all end in the ocean in the end, don't we?
+We all end up in the ocean in the end, don't we?
 Also, didn't we come from the ocean?
 Anyways, I sometimes wonder how they can convey knowledge with such a crisp self-confidence but check myself because maybe it's a smug self-confidence?

 Anyway,